alepmaros/ant_clustering/README.md

 # Assignments

-The algorithm got more complicated each round, adding more stuff for the ants to do so I separated them into folders.
+The algorithm got more complicated each assignment, adding more stuff for the ants to do so I separated them into folders.

 # Assignment 1

 Here is the most basic Ant Clustering Algorithm.
-You can check the report (it is in Brazilian Portuguese but there are some valuable formulas there) in /assignment1/report/report.pdf
+You can check the report in /assignment1/report/report.pdf (it is in Brazilian Portuguese but there are some valuable formulas there).

+Here the ants have no weigth and all the probability is calculated through some basic formulas.

 Here is an example of the agroupation done by the ants: